The Right Livelihood College is a network of 9 campuses at universities around the globe.

 National University of Cordoba

-The Universidad Nacional de Córdoba, or National University of Cordoba (UNC) was founded 19 June 1613.
-At four centuries old, it is the oldest university in Argentina and one of the oldest in all of Latin America.
+The Universidad Nacional de Córdoba, or National University of Cordoba (UNC) was founded in 1613 –the oldest university in Argentina and one of the oldest in all of Latin America.

 The National University of Cordoba has a long history of promoting democracy and human rights.
 In June 1918, students at the University launched a movement to fight for truer democratization of the nation's academic faculties, which at the time were largely tied to political and religious institutions.
 Other national and regional universities soon followed, and Argentina went on to grant unprecedented autonomy to its universities following these reforms.